Shikha-upadhyay3/-CODSOFT/README.md

   - Game determines and displays the winner
   - Option to play multiple rounds with score tracking (optional)

+### Task 5: Contact Book
+- A contact book to store and manage contacts.
+- Features:
+  - Store name, phone number, email, and address
+  - Add new contacts
+  - View list of contacts
+  - Search contacts by name or phone number
+  - Update and delete contacts
+  - User-friendly interface for easy interaction

 ---

 ## How to run each project